-The UPPAbaby Bassinet and Stand is a product that converts from a stroller attachment to a standalone at-home sleep solution in early infancy.
-It goes from stroller to bassinet by merely clicking it out of the stroller frame and into the stationary UPPAbaby Stand.
-While this multitasking innovation feels like a no-brainer, we have some reservations about a few of the design elements.
-Because it is intended for strolling in the outdoors, it understandably includes fabric sides that block the wind and other weather hazards from reaching the baby while walking.
-The unfortunate outcome of this is that the sidewalls aren't as breathable as the competition that has in-home, regular, overnight use in mind.
+The UPPAbaby Bassinet and Stand is a unique option that converts from a stroller attachment to an at-home sleep solution for early infancy.
+It goes from stroller to sleeping area by removing it from the stroller frame and clicking it into the UPPAbaby Stand.
+While this multi-tasking innovation might feel like a no-brainer for some parents who own the Vista Stroller, we have some reservations about a few of the design features.
+Because it is intended for strolling in the outdoors, it understandably includes fabric sides to limit wind exposure and other weather hazards from reaching the baby while outdoors.
+As a result, the sidewalls aren't as breathable as the competition designed specifically with in-home, regular, overnight use in mind.

-We are hesitant to use this product, as the design has similarities in common with items identified as potential SIDS risks (crib bumpers).
-While fine for strolling use during continued supervision, UPPAbaby's attempt to increase the versatility of this product by selling a compatible in-home stand fails, in our opinion, to consider adequate breathability in the side materials.
-The potential for impaired breathability makes the UPPAbaby product notably disappointing for us.
-It makes it a product we do not recommend for use as a regular at-home sleep product.
+We are hesitant to use the UPPAbaby, as the design has much in common with items identified as potential SIDS risks (ie. crib bumpers).
+While fine for strolling use with continued supervision, UPPAbaby's attempt to increase the versatility by selling a compatible in-home stand fails, in our humble opinion, to consider adequate breathability in the side materials.
+The potential for impaired breathability makes this option notably disappointing for us and one we do not recommend for use as a regular at-home sleep location.

 Read review: UPPAbaby Bassinet and Stand